JakeRoyRandall/developer-hub/src/pages/mpl-404/getting-started/index.md

 ---
 title: Getting Started
-metaTitle: Core - Getting Started
+metaTitle: MPL-404 - Getting Started
-description: Get started with the new Digital Asset Standard.
+description: Get started with MPL-404 Smart Escrow
 ---

 Select the language / library you want to use below to get started with the new Metaplex Core Standard.